SamHulme1/Art-By-Jamie/README.md

 - Finding their contact details in the footer at the bottom of every page
 - Visiting the contact me page and sending them a direct email message by navigating to the contact page on the navbar or clicking on the links in the callout container or in the footer
 - Clicking on the links in the footer to view their external social media accounts
-- View the map located at the bottom of every page apart from the gallery.
+- View the map located at the bottom of the contact page.
 ---
 ### User 3
  Business-As a business, we can found out as much information as possible about the artist and their artwork.
 Make contact with them to see if they would be interested in working with us.
 Find out where they are located.
 View their social media accounts so that we can follow and connect with them.
 We can do this by: